jamesconstable/honey-time/README.md

 brew install haskell-stack
 ```

-You will also need Python 3, which can also be installed with Homebrew:
+You will also need Python 3 and Sass, which can both be installed with Homebrew:
 ```
-brew install python3
+brew install python3 sass/sass/sass
 ```

 ### Building the site